-Perfectly salted, crispy on the outside, soft and eggy on the inside, this Salty Crispy Tofu recipe’s going to change the way you think of tofu.
+Perfectly salted, crispy on the outside, soft and eggy on the inside, this Salty Crispy Tofu is going to change the way you think of tofu.
 Shallow-fried with minimal oil, you’ll want to eat these crunchy, bite-sized treats right out of the pan.
-Whether you devour them all by yourself, or share them with friends or family, this Salty Crispy Tofu makes a fun appetizer or afternoon snack.
+Whether you devour them all by yourself, or share them with friends or family, Salty Crispy Tofu makes a fun appetizer or afternoon snack.
+Or make it part of a meal with these fabulously flexible Buddha Bowls.

-This tofu recipe is probably a bit different than many others you’ve seen.
+This tofu recipe may be quite different than many others you’ve seen.
 The key differences are:

 Medium tofu is firm enough to handle but soft enough that when shallow-fried it has a crispy outer shell and a soft, almost eggy inside.